kartonfarkas/api_docs/source/integrations/automation_center/node_resource_options_endpoint.rst

       }
    ]

-If an error occurs the service will include a *userMessage* which indicates what caused the failiure, along with a code key which contains an error code.
+If an error occurs, the service will include a *userMessage* which indicates what caused the failure, along with a code key which contains an error code.

 Error Condition: